if1live/poloniex/README.md

   0.00630025    5.52252123  0.03479326  4.02836336  0.00623401   20.04000000  0.12492956  3.27497859
 ```

-By default, the output is in a table format but by passing the format parameter, you can also have it output json.
+By default, the output is in a table format but by passing the json format parameter, the output is json.